Hike Vietnam Memorial Trail In Surprise For Sunset

 Winslow Arizona

 You’re sure to have heard of Winslow, Arizona before if you’ve listened to the song Take it Easy by The Eagles.
 The famous song gave this little city a shoutout and allowed it to capitalize on the popularity for tourism.
-But before that, Winslow was, and still is, known for offering a unique Route 66 […]
+But before that Winslow was – and still is – known for offering a unique […]

 Kayak West Clear Creek